hemangpandhi/android_internals/EMAILJS_SYNC_SETUP.md

 ## Troubleshooting

 ### Subscribers not appearing in EmailJS Contacts:
+- **Important**: Contacts are NOT manually created - they appear automatically when emails are sent
-- Check that "Save Contacts" is enabled in template settings
+- Check that "Save Contacts" / "Collecting contacts" is enabled in template settings
-- Verify the email field is correctly mapped in template
+- Verify the email field is correctly mapped in template (e.g., `{{from_email}}` or `{{to_email}}`)
-- Ensure the template is being used (check EmailJS logs)
+- Ensure the template is actually being used (check Email History to see if emails were sent)
+- Try subscribing with a test email and check if contact appears after email is sent
+- Make sure you're looking at the correct template's contacts (filter by template in Contacts page)

 ### CSV Import Issues:
 - Ensure CSV has an "email" column